 Disprz Pricing

-Custom pricing based on company size and training needs.
-Book a demo to explore.
+Custom pricing based on company size/needs (validate).
+Book a personalized demo for a tailored quote.

 Lumofy is an AI-powered talent management platform designed to help organizations map competencies, assess skills, and deliver bilingual (Arabic/English) learning experiences.
 It supports workforce development through a vast library of e-learning courses, catering to various industries and roles.
 Lumofy offers tools for competency mapping, tailored assessments, and interactive content creation, enabling businesses to align employee development with strategic goals.